7 Easy Ways to Save Money

 The Fundamental Money Saving Tips

 To save money, you must know where you are spending money.
 Before you can save money, you must first set up your overall financial life for success.
 These are the fundamental money saving tips that apply for all income levels.

 Track Your Spending

 Do you know how much you’re spending every month?
 You might be surprised to see how much you spend on entertainment versus rent.
 Or how much your cable bill eats into your overall monthly spending money.
 Your first step is to simply become aware of what you’re spending.

 Tracking your spending helps to monitor, and making a budget so you’re not only able to save, but live within your means is important.

 Establish a Budget

-Unless you’re looking to move, you probably can’t change much about your biggest expenses like your rent or mortgage and car payments.
+Unless you’re looking to move, you probably can’t change much about your biggest expenses like your rent or mortgage and or car payments.
 But you can control other types of spending like entertainment, saving on groceries and new clothing.
 Give yourself a reasonable amount to spend every month and stick to your budget.
 While certain expenses that are essentials are not usually all that negotiable in cost, there are certain luxuries which are, and these can help you fine tune overall expenses.

 If you don’t see money, you can’t spend money.
 After you have tracked your spending and established reasonable amounts to spend every month, set up an automatic deposit or transfer for what’s left.
 This is your new monthly savings – even if it’s only $50 per paycheck – and you want it to move before you even notice it.
 To best use this money saving tip, look at splitting your direct deposit or establishing a transfer to a savings account separate than the one you use for spending.
 There are also a number of finance apps that can help to explore as well.